-Homeworks: Six homework assignments, each worth of three grading points will be assigned on Thursdays.
+Homeworks: Homework assignments, each worth two to four grading points will be assigned on Thursdays.
 To receive full credit, a student's homework has to be submitted in person at the beginning of the next lecture.
 Each homework must present meaningful steps to solving assigned problems.
-Incorrect, late, or less than 1/3 completed homework assignments will receive zero points.
+Incorrect, late, or less than 1/2 completed homework assignments will receive zero points.
 Students may compare and discuss their homework solutions, but each solution has to be arrived at independently.
-If a students realizes during such discussion that his/her solution is likely not meaningful, he/she may attach a copy of the other student's solution along with his/her own solution and other student's name.
-Such augmented homeworks will receive a maximum of two grading points.

-Exams: Two 50 minute mid-semester exams and one 120 minute final exam will be cumulative.
+Exams: Two 70 minute mid-semester exams and one 120 minute final exam will be cumulative.
 No make-up exams will be administered for mid-semester exams.
 Students who miss a mid-semester exam for a valid reason will have the grading-point value of the final exam increased by 20 points.
 For the absence to be classified as having valid reason, students must notify the instructor about their absence before the exam and provide valid excuse (e.g. a doctor's note) that covers the exam day.
 The doctors note must be signed and contain legible name, hospital/office address and phone number and the reason for the absence.
 If the student disagrees with her/his score for the exam, she/he must request re-grading within one week from the day he/she received the graded exam.
 The exam questions may originate from end-of-chapter problems, homeworks, solved exercises from the textbook, problems solved during lecture&discussion (and their variations).
 Exams may also contain derivations or essays on topics presented during the lecture.
 Grading of all exams will include partial positive or negative credit for all significant steps taken to arrive to the final answer.
-Answers containing only the correct final answer without solution leading to this answer will receive 70% grading penalty.
-Only non-programmable scientific calculators (e.g. TI-30XA) will be allowed during exams.
+Answers containing only the correct final answer without solution leading to this answer will receive a 70% grading penalty.
+Only non-programmable scientific calculators (e.g. TI-30XA) will be allowed during mid-semester exams.
 Students must follow the seating assignments.